Welcome to the official documentation of Intuitive Artificial Intelligence aka Intelligent Artificial Intelligence.

-Intuition does not have a specific definition because no one can define what exactly it is.
+Intuition does not have a specific definition because no one can define what exactly it is because it ca be spritual, it can be creative but it's not always logical.
 An easier way to understand it is when we compare it with intelligence.
 Intuition is based on feelings, while intelligence is based on logic.
 Intuition has more to do with a gut feeling, rather than a calculated decision-making process.
 If we can define anything in a mathematical model we can make computers do it.
 So, to define intuition on a mathematical model we need to see what causes it and due to intuition’s heavy subjective nature, it is not easy.
 So, we placed some real-world psychological principles that influence intuitive decision-making, into a simulator and conducted focus group sessions while collecting data of every game played, with a vision that these intuitive patterns which are coming from a human brain can be used to define a mathematical model for intuition.
 We believe that with this data that the simulator is generating we can motivate further research into intuitive AI.

 When the computer language Java was first introduced it became the base of every single modern programming language and what they did was basically define the real world in terms of a mathematical format.
-We have inheritance in our real life and Java also introduced the concept.
-Though it was different in nature but in functionality it was the same.
-SO, if you are a java developer you can relate to this example and this is one of the many motivating factors in developing this simulator based on the real world principles that derive the intuitive decision making process in our brain.
-For computers things might be a bit different but eventually they'll be able to take non-calculated risks and when they do then they need to work hard to make that decision turns out to be right.
+We have an inheritance in our real life and Java also introduced the concept.
+Though it was different in nature and in functionality it was the same.
+So, if you are a java developer you can relate to this example and this is one of the many motivating factors in developing this simulator based on the real-world principles that derive the intuitive decision-making process in our brain.
+For computers, things might be a bit different but eventually, they'll be able to take non-calculated risks and when they do then they need to work hard to make that decision turn out to be right.

 This documentation is structured as:

-Exploring Generated Data Data that is being generated on every gameplay is being stored in a particular manner.
-So in this section, we are going to have a look at how the generated data looks like.
+- Exploring Generated Data Data that is being generated on every gameplay is being stored in a particular manner.
+So in this section, we are going to have a look at what the generated data looks like.
 Performing Exploratory Data Analysis (EDA) on the generated data.
-Putting it in shape and ensure that it is ready to be fed to a machine learning model.
+Putting it in shape and ensuring that it is ready to be fed to a machine learning model.